johnnyrichard/awesomekling.github.io/_posts/2020-1-22-pledge-and-unveil-in-SerenityOS.md

 The macro expands to some code that verifies that the current process has either made no promises (`pledge()` is opt-in) or has made some promise(s) and **`id`** is one of them.
 If there are promises but no **`id`**, the program is immediately terminated by an uncatchable `SIGABRT`.

 Sometimes, things get a bit more complicated.
-For example, to accomodate the windowing system, we make an exception to allow `getsockopt()` with `SO_PEERCRED` on local sockets for processes that have pledged **`accept`**:
+For example, to accommodate the windowing system, we make an exception to allow `getsockopt()` with `SO_PEERCRED` on local sockets for processes that have pledged **`accept`**:

 ```cpp
 int Process::sys$getsockopt(const Syscall::SC_getsockopt_params* params)